OrphiqProtocol/Orphiq-core/test/upgrade/README.md

-# Oasis Upgrade Tests
+# Orphiq Upgrade Tests

-Oasis Upgrade Tests can be used to test seamless and dump/restore network upgrades.
-The testing process involves taking an old and a new version of the Oasis Core library, building binaries (such as oasis-node, runtimes, keymanager, etc.), and using them to run upgrade tests.
+Orphiq Upgrade Tests can be used to test seamless and dump/restore network upgrades.
+The testing process involves taking an old and a new version of the Orphiq Core library, building binaries (such as Orphiq-node, runtimes, keymanager, etc.), and using them to run upgrade tests.

 Each upgrade test consists of two parts: the pre-upgrade scenario and